atulsharma2000/ClarityNews_NLP/README.md

 # Clarity News 📰

-Clarity News is an advanced news aggregation system that scrapes daily articles from various news websites, providing concise insights through AI-powered summarization and sentiment analysis.
+Clarity News is an advanced news aggregation system that scrapes daily articles from various news websites (currently one), providing concise insights through AI-powered summarization and sentiment analysis.

 ## 🔥 Features